 - It’s thin.
 It is easy to sand through a veneer layer during fabrication, making it challenging to repair.
 However, at Hollman, our skilled craftsmanship uses innovative technology, allowing for durable bonding to its substrate.

 Still not sure which material is best for you?
-Our team can walk you through the differences and send you samples to ensure you are making the right decision for your locker room.
+Check out our Wood Veneer or contact Our team who can walk you through the differences and send you samples to ensure you are making the right decision for your locker room.